 Even though you might not want to hear it (or maybe you do!), back to school is right around the corner.
 We still have about 4 weeks left but half the summer break is definitely behind us.
 One thing I hear often from moms is that they really don’t enjoy packing lunches.
-I know it can become tiresome trying to think of different options each week but I actually love packing my kids’ lunches!
-I love going to the grocery store and grabbing healthy foods for their lunches.
-If you like lists and being organized, you will love what’s coming!
+I know it can become tiresome trying to think of different options each week but I actually love packing my kids’ lunches with healthy foods If you like lists and being organized, you will love what’s coming!
 This fun Printable Lunch Planner (shopping list and lunch packing list) might be something that will help you stay organized and enjoy packing school lunches more.
 You can use this free printable throughout the school year and I’ll even give you a quick list of healthy lunch ideas my kids enjoy.

 Printable School Lunch Planner